 Other Places to Stay in Seattle

-- Edgewater Hotel: The Edgewater is a luxury boutique hotel on the Seattle waterfront, with amazing views of the Puget Sound and beyond.
+- Edgewater Hotel: A luxury boutique hotel on the Seattle waterfront, with amazing views of the Puget Sound and beyond.
 The property has a homey but upscale vibe.
 It is also a convenient place to stay for exploring the city!
 Other amenities include free bicycle rentals, and a complimentary shuttle service.

 The Perfect 2 Days in Seattle Itinerary

-2 Days in Seattle Itinerary: Day 1 (Belltown, Pioneer Square, South Lake Union, Capitol Hill)
+Seattle 2 Day Itinerary: Day 1 (Belltown, Pioneer Square, South Lake Union, Capitol Hill)

 Olympic Sculpture Park

-Grab some breakfast in Belltown (Macrina Bakery is a favorite), and then start your 2 days in Seattle itinerary by exploring Olympic Sculpture Park.
+Start your morning by exploring Olympic Sculpture Park.
 This is one of my favorite places in Seattle to go for a walk, and I stop by every time I’m in town!
 This is also one of the best free things to do in Seattle.

 The nine-acre park is owned and operated by the Seattle Art Museum, and features both permanent and visiting installations.
 It also offers breathtaking views of Puget Sound, and is the perfect spot for experiencing the unique art and beautiful natural landscape of the area.